jameslamb/pydistcheck/docs/how-to-test-a-python-distribution.rst

 Hopefully!
 But let's check.

 * `Are those distributions valid zip or tar files?`
-* `Will their READMEs look pretty when rendered on the PyPI homepage?`
-* `Do they have correctly-formatted platform tags?`
+* `Are they small enough to fit on PyPI?`
 * `Are they as small as possible, to be kind to package repositories and users with weak internet connections?`
 * `Are they free from filepaths and file names that some operating systems will struggle with?`
+* `Do they have correctly-formatted platform tags?`
+* `Will their READMEs look pretty when rendered on the PyPI homepage?`

 You checked those things, right?
 And in continuous integration, with open-source tools, not with manual steps and random ``tar`` incantations copied from Stack Overflow?